 In Hong Kong, Miami and New York, Rose has covered a broad range of beats including international politics and economics during the Hong Kong handover, finance and business during the end of the dot com bubble, the environment, and local stories such as cops, courts and schools.
-She is the Dynasties columnist for The Wall Street Journal, the relationship columnist at Men’s Fitness, and writes about food and travel for magazines such as Men’s Journal, Bon Appetit and National Geographic Traveler.
+She is the Dynasties columnist for The Wall Street Journal, the relationship columnist at Men’s Fitness, and writes about food and travel for publications such as Outside, Departures, Men’s Journal, Bon Appetit and National Geographic Traveler.

 A Chicago native, Rose holds degrees from Harvard College and the University of Chicago.
 She has been awarded the Lowell Thomas Award for Feature Writing, the North American Travel Journalists Association Grand Prize in Writing and was a grant recipient from the New York Foundation for the Arts.

 Sarah stars on Sundance Channel’s new series, Girls Who Like Boys Who Like Boys.